CogSciUOS/DeepLearningToolbox/doc/tools.md

 * data: data is provided as a `Data` object, which is stored as a `data` attribute of the worker.

-Furthermore, a worker provides means to queue data to process them sequentially.
+Furthermore, a worker provides means to queue data to work on them sequentially.